skpref/skpref/source/README_symbolic.rst

 is not expected to be interacting much with SubsetPosetVectors, however, it is the internal representation of the data that models use and it is the data type that is returned in outcome predictions.

-Types of relations that can be currently modelled in skpref
+Types of relations that can be modelled in skpref (11/01/2022)
 ==================================================================================================
 In this section we discuss three types of relations that are currently supported by the infrastructure of skpref, pairwise comparisons, discrete choice and subset choice.
 The way the package currently deals with such relations is via